liveresource/protocol/liveresource-protocol.md

 * Value: The entire value of a resource, headers and content.
 * Changes: Data indicating the changed parts of a resource.
 The LiveResource protocol does not define a specific format for changes.
 The server may use any data format to represent changes of a resource.
 For example, it could return a subset of items in the case of an updated collection, or a text diff, or a JSON patch to show the changes of a JSON object, etc. It is up to clients to know how to interpret such payloads.
 * Hint: An indication that the resource has changed without providing any of resource data.
 When a client receives a hint, it will need to make a separate GET request to retrieve the data.

+When a client listens for updates, it chooses to listen for either value updates or changes updates.
+The use of hints is decided by the server.
+For example, a client might listen for value updates, but the server could choose to deliver hints rather than values, or potentially a mix of both hints and values.

 ## Update mechanisms